SaltwaterC/sploit-tools/README.md

 Easily test the system for the presence of CVE-2014-6271 and CVE-2014-7169 - also known as [Shellshock](http://en.wikipedia.org/wiki/Shellshock_%28software_bug%29).
 The script iterates all the $PATH directories, looking for bash and sh.
 Some systems, like OS X, also use bash for sh.

 If the word *VULNERABLE* is in the output, then the shell isn't patched.
+I am doing Captain Obvious here.
+Yes, it's **THAT** serious.

 For OS X, [a pull request](https://github.com/Homebrew/homebrew/pull/32671) for CVE-2014-7169 is pending for Homebrew, while the system provided bash/sh needs to be [manually patched](http://apple.stackexchange.com/a/146851).